rya-sge/access-denied/_posts/2026-09-16-aztec-packable-storage-packing.md

 image: /assets/article/blockchain/aztec/2026-09-16-aztec-packable-mindmap.png
 isMath: false
 ---

+[Aztec](https://aztec.network/) is a privacy-focused Layer 2 on Ethereum whose contracts are written in [Noir](https://noir-lang.org/) and compiled, for their private side, into zero-knowledge circuits proved on the user's device; the public side runs on a sequencer with storage slots much like the EVM's.
+A contract's state therefore has two cost models, one counted in constraints and one in slots, and a storage encoding is measured against both.

 A Solidity developer who declares `struct CreditEvents { bool flagDefault; bool flagRedeemed; string rating; }` gets two storage slots without thinking about it: the compiler packs the two `bool`s into one 32-byte word and gives the string its own.
 The same struct in an Aztec contract written in Noir takes **three** slots, because the framework's default encoding spends one field element per struct member and nothing packs them for you.
 The tool to get the Solidity layout back is the `Packable` trait, written by hand.